rjnigam/aryavarta/PUBLISHING_GUIDE.md

 # 📝 Publishing Articles - Simple Guide

-Your Gurukul platform now supports **Markdown-based articles**!
+Your Aryavarta platform now supports **Markdown-based articles**!
 This makes publishing as easy as writing a text file.

 ## 🚀 Quick Start: Publish Your First Article